eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-10-11-community-hour.md

 ### Infrastructure

-- Eclipse-tractusx/eclipse-tractusx.github.io requires just One Committer Review now
+- [eclipse-tractusx/eclipse-tractusx.github.io](https://github.com/eclipse-tractusx/eclipse-tractusx.github.io) requires just One Committer Review now
   - Committers that approve: Please double-check the content, remember you have also responsibility when approving non TRG compliant content
-  - Expetation for KITs: It should be less stressfull to find a committer
+  - Expectation for KITs: It should be less stressful to find a committer
 - Setup Catena-X STABLE Environment
-  - Organisational issue that’s why the stable is not there right now but they are working on it
+  - Organizational issue that’s why the stable is not there right now but they are working on it
   - Questions: Will the STABLE environment stick to the released version or will it evolve with the development of the components?
 - Planned general infrastructure maintenance INT environment 2024-09-29
   - 24.12 e2e test phase on INT environment still planned to start 25.10. as communicated in adapted timeline